VrushankPatel/taskstream/policies/insurance_data_privacy_protection_policy.md

 ## Enforcement
 Violations of this policy may result in disciplinary action up to and including termination.
 Serious breaches may also result in legal action.

+## Performance Metrics
+- Privacy compliance audit score: >95%
+- Data breach response time: <24 hours
+- Employee privacy training completion: 100%
+- Customer privacy complaint resolution: <7 days
+- Third-party vendor privacy assessments: 100%

 ## Review and Updates
 This policy is reviewed annually or when significant regulatory changes occur.
+Updates are approved by the Chief Privacy Officer and legal counsel.